 Here's my take on it:

 Genealogy conferences and seminars are not dead.

 Look at the attendance at RootsTech.
-Yes, one could argue that RootsTech has a built-in audience with the directors and volunteers of the local Family History Centers.
+Yes, one could argue that RootsTech has a built-in audience with the directors and volunteers of local Family History Centers.
 But 20,000 of them?
-I’ve been to each RootsTech except for the first one and the attendees are from all walks of life.
-It isn’t even close to being exclusively a Mormon event.
+I've been to each RootsTech except for the first one and the attendees are from all walks of life.
+It isn't even close to being a Mormon-only event.

 When done right, online offerings can actually entice people to attend in person.
 It may not be for that year’s conference, but it plants the seed of “Hey, I really enjoyed the livestreaming sessions last year.
 The conference is closer to me this year; I’d like to attend in person.”
 It’s a “try it before you buy it” scenario.
 And it works.
 (Just look at Social Media Marketing World.)

-That being said, there are some things that societies — local, state, and national — could do better to increase in-person attendance.
-There are two basic things that societies must keep in mind:
+That being said, those of us who "cut our teeth" on in-person events need to realize that not everyone even knows that these events exist.
+There are some things that societies — local, state, and national — can do to increase in-person attendance.
+There are two basic things that event organizers need to keep in mind:

-- People can’t attend events they don’t know about.
+- People can't attend things they don't know about

 Promote, Promote, Promote

-As soon as the date is set for an event, start talking about it!
+As soon as the date is sent for an event, start talking about it!
 Don’t wait until a month before the event.
-The sooner you start talking about it, the longer people have to plan — and the more opportunities you have to build excitement for it.
+The sooner you start talking about the event, the longer people have to plan — and the more opportunities you have to build excitement for it.
 Speaking of excitement…

 If you don’t sound excited about your upcoming event, why should anyone attend?
 What are they going to learn?
 What are they going to see?
 In short, what's in it for the attendee?